ordian/pydirectio/README.md

 ##### Mmap is used for aligned buffers.

 ### TODO
-- [ ] get rid of hard-coded 512 alignment
+- [ ] get rid of hard-coded 512 alignment in error checking